jbampton/ruby-strip/README.md

 ##Mac OS X instructions

-When using the commands below in a terminal you may have to prepend them with - sudo

 As mentioned this program uses Ruby so lets see if its installed on your machine, open a terminal and type:

 ###ruby -v